Readerest: History

 After turning 40, founder Rick Hopper started using readers and began habitually losing, scratching and dropping his glasses.
 In 2010, Hopper made prototypes using paperclips and magnets, solving the problem he had with trying to keep his glasses safe and secure.
 It did not take long for consumer interest to grow.
 Friends, family, and strangers would ask him about his ReadeREST and wanted their own.
 Noticing the potential market for the product, Hopper did a patent search and found that it had already been patented by a man named Bernard.
 To Hopper's luck the patent was for sale.
-Over the next year, Hopper went to farms markets, gun, golf, and quilt shows to gain a better understanding of his target audience.
+Over the next year, Hopper went to farmers' markets, gun, golf, and quilt shows to gain a better understanding of his target audience.

 In 2012, Hopper landed a spot on Season 3, Episode 6 of ABC's show Shark Tank, resulting in a deal with Lori Greiner.
-Since the show, ReadeREST has grossed millions with reoccurring air time on QVC and grabbing shelf space with big box retailers, Walmart, Staples, and Ace Hardware.
+Since the show, ReadeREST has grossed millions with reoccurring air time on QVC and grabbing shelf space with big box retailers, Bed Bath & Beyond, Walmart, and Ace Hardware.